WelbornGroup/Documentation/REU_Workflow.md

 - 300.0 is the degrees in Kelvin
 - 1.0 is the pressure in atm

-We will keep all of these setting consistent for the carbohydrates, however make sure you are referencing your carbohydrate structure file correctly (*i.e. galactose.xyz_4 >> example-carbohydrate.xyz_4*)
+We will keep all of these setting consistent for the carbohydrates, however make sure you are referencing your carbohydrate structure file correctly (*i.e. change galactose.xyz_4 >> example-carbohydrate.xyz_4*)

+Make sure your structure file, key file, and parameter files all have the same names (galactose.xyz_4, galactose.key, galactose.prm)

+`sbatch dynamic.sh` to submit the dynamics job to the queue

+Check the dynamics.log file to see the progress of your simulation and when it is completed the `.arc` file will contain the trajectory of the system

+Next we will load this trajectory file into VMD and analyze our simulation!

 ## Analysis with VMD